-Register a domain name in pending release
+Register a domain name in the redemption period?

 We have put together a number of ‘How do I guides’ for commonly asked questions that we receive at the Domain Name Commission.

 We understand that sometimes issues can be complex and these guides might not have all the answers that relate to your specific problem.
 If this is the case please contact us.